 We frequently receive calls from citizens who have found unattended kittens and do not know what to do.
 Many deliver boxes of such kittens to the Brampton Animal Services without knowing if the kittens are actually orphaned or not.

 When kittens are very young, their best chance of survival is with their mom!
-BEFORE bringing kittens to the shelter, contact us for help; we can assist you in determining if the kittens are at risk and in need of fostering or if they are safe to be reunited with their mom.
+BEFORE bringing kittens to the shelter, refer to this chart and contact us for help; we can assist you in determining if the kittens are at risk and in need of fostering or if they are safe to be reunited with their mom.

 Refer to How to Determine a Kitten's Age & Found a Kitten Outdoors?
 Here's how to know what to do.